 Integrated Genome Browser (IGB):

-We performed a manual search of the B. oleracea genome using the genome visualization tool, IGB (Nicol , 2014).
+We performed a manual search of the B. oleracea genome using the genome visualization tool, IGB (Nicol et al., 2014).
 We searched for genes within 1 Mbp of each QTL (2 Mbp search range with the QTL in the middle).
 We recorded the gene annotation and location of all genes that could affect sulfur uptake and/or assimilation based on annotations provided by IGB.
 A BLASTp was performed on any gene with ambiguous annotation using translated DNA sequences as the query.

 We subsequently performed keyword searches in IGB.
-We searched words such as sulfur, thiol, SULTR, etc. to identify more genes involved in sulfur uptake or assimilation were located within 1 Mbp of our QTLs. method had very limited success as we found most genes of interest during our initial manual search.
+We searched words such as sulfur, thiol, SULTR, etc. to identify more genes involved in sulfur uptake or assimilation were located within 1 Mbp of our QTLs.
+This search method had very limited success as we found most genes of interest during our initial manual search.

-For a gene not annotated by IGB but identified via BLAST, we performed comparative protein-protein BLAST using the translated cDNA from IGB and amino acid sequence identified via BLAST.
+For any gene within 1 Mbp of a QTL that was not annotated by IGB but identified via BLAST, we performed comparative protein-protein BLAST using the translated cDNA from IGB and amino acid sequence identified via BLAST.
 Comparative protein-protein BLASTs were performed in multiple reading frames

 SSR Identification:

-For each candidate gene within 1 Mbp of a QTL, we identified 3 polymorphic SSR markers the gene of interest.
-Selection criteria for markers a) a tri or tetranucleotide motif, b) within 100,000 bp of the gene of interest, and c) a high number of repeats.
+For each candidate gene within 1 Mbp of a QTL, we identified 3 polymorphic SSR markers near the gene of interest.
+Selection criteria for markers were a) a tri or tetranucleotide motif, b) within 100,000 bp of the gene of interest, and c) a high number of repeats.
 If this criteria could not be met for three SSRs, two were selected.
 If only one SSR was available to meet the criteria, we included the best dinucleotide repeat as an alternative or expanded the search range.
 SSR markers were selected from a spreadsheet provided by Dr. Allen Brown’s lab at N.C.
 State University.

 Results